4 Steps to Write an Incident Report for Car Accident

 What is the significance of the police documentation number?

-The police documentation number is significant as it links to official records of the incident, providing a reference point for any legal or insurance proceedings.
+The police documentation number links to official records of the incident.
+So, the police documentation number is a reference point for future legal proceedings.
+Also, the insurer will ask for it before negotiation.

 What do the vehicle collision statistics from 2022 indicate?